Tour This Tiny Key West Cottage

-In keeping with the look of the historic neighborhood, where houses feature shutters and decorative elements in shades such as turquoise and coral, Blair used a conch shell pink for exterior.
-He modernized the look by reversing the scheme, tempering the pink with with a dark wood stain on the shutters and gray paint on the porch floors.
-"The bright color makes the house stand out," he says.
+In keeping with the look of the historic neighborhood, where houses feature shutters and decorative elements in shades such as turquoise and coral, Blair used a conch shell pink for the exterior.
+"I wanted to stay true to the house's roots," he says.
+"I kept asking myself, 'Would Hemingway sleep here?'"
+He modernized the look by reversing the scheme, tempering the pink (Touch of Pink by Benjamin Moore) with a dark wood stain on the shutters and gray paint on the porch floors.
+"The bright color makes this tiny house stand out," says Blair.

 A warm palette of cream, beige, and taupe is a natural fit for the living room's vintage style.
-Geometric shapes, such as honeycomb pattern on the throw pillows or the trellis motif on the rug, add a graphic punch to the muted palette.
-A range of textures, from the woven blinds to the brass lamp to the lacquered coffee table, also enlivens the space.
+Geometric shapes, such as honeycomb pattern on the throw pillows or the trellis motif on the rug (from calypsostbarth.com), add a graphic punch to the muted palette.
+A range of textures, from the woven blinds (from blindsgalore.com) to the brass lamp to the lacquered coffee table, also enlivens the space.

-To make the headboard in the master bedroom, Blair enlarged a photograph of an antique French mirror, laser-cut a piece of wood to match the shape, and upholstered it in a large-scale print.
+To make the headboard in the master bedroom, Blair enlarged a photograph of an antique French mirror, laser-cut a piece of wood to match the shape, and upholstered it in a large-scale print (from Osborne & Little).
 Nailhead trim not only echos the the detailing but also highlights the headboard's oversize, dramatic silhouette.

 In the bath, Blair picked one shape—a circle—for nearly every item, from the penny tiles to the round mirrors.
 "When repeated, the simple shape puts a mod spin on vintage-style elements," says Blair.
 The juxtaposition of the custom vanity's graphic inset panels and Louis-inspired feet illustrates Blair's marriage of new and old in a single piece of furniture.